 Depending on the structure of your webinar, you may either be left with a mailing list of people who attended.
 Or in my case, we had a group chat that I could pop over to leave a quick thank you note.

-Since some of the people in the group were not able to attend the session, I made sure to include my CTA on the message.
+Since some of the people in the group were not able to attend the session, I made sure to include my CTA in the message.
 Again, I want to leave room for future collaboration.
 Or perhaps in the case of products, a possible transaction.

 2. Analyze feedback.

-Just because one attendee thought I did well, I could automatically assume the same for everyone.
+Just because one attendee thought I did well, I couldn’t automatically assume the same for everyone.
 Who knows, it might be because that person understood the marketing language.
 Or possibly, he was just being polite.
 So instead of resting on my laurels, I proactively sought feedback.

 By knowing the parts that worked and didn’t work for the audience, I could arrive at plenty of opportunities.
-I can tackle the problem on another webinar session, or I can even set a private consultation to help them with particular issues.
+I can tackle the problem in another webinar session, or I can even set a private consultation to help them with particular issues.

 3. Repurpose your webinar.